antonovvk/SharpVoronoiLib/README.md

-# VoronoiLib
+# SharpVoronoiLib

-C# implementation of generating a Voronoi diagram from a set of points in a plane (using Fortune's Algorithm) with edge clipping and optional border closure.
+C# implementation of generating a Voronoi diagram from a set of points in a plane (using Fortune's Algorithm) with edge clipping and border closure.
 This implementation guarantees O(n×ln(n)) performance.

-The key differences from the [original repo](https://github.com/Zalgo2462/VoronoiLib)
+The key differences from the [original VoronoiLib repo](https://github.com/Zalgo2462/VoronoiLib)
 * Borders can be closed, that is, edges generated along the boundary
 * Edges can correctly go through boundary corners without generating invalid data
 * Edges and points/sites contain additional useful data